xinwenfu/GenCyber/Python/README.md

 >>> li.sort(some_function)  # sort in place using user-defined comparison
 ```

-You can’t change a tuple or string.
+You can't change a tuple or string.
 ```
 >>> t = (23, 'abc', 4.56, (2,3), 'abc')
 >>> t[2] = 3.14